VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 ********

 Data point returned by different providers would be mapped to common point names based on `CF standard names table <http://cfconventions.org/Data/cf-standard-names/57/build/cf-standard-name-table.html>`_
-Mapping would be done using a CSV file with the following format
+Mapping would be done using a CSV file with the following format:

 VOLTTRON_POINT_NAME,  WEATHER_BIT_IO_POINT_NAME

-V_POINT_1, POINT_1